 How to Hang Garland Around the Front Door

-Step Two: Leave the nail and hammer in the toolbox, and instead use some handy tools that are perfect for this seasonal décor.
-Try a metal doorway garland hanger to hang the garland across the top of the doorframe.
-This convenient invention fits into place without any nails or screws and doesn’t damage your door.
+Step 2: Leave the toolbox behind, you won’t be hammering nails that can permanently damage your siding or trim.
+Try a metal doorway garland hanger to attach the garland across the top of the doorframe.
+This convenient invention fits into place and stays put without any nails or screws and doesn’t damage your door.
 Best of all it looks beautiful.
-Next, look in the holiday décor section of your store for clear hooks designed to adhere to most surfaces and then are easily removed without damage.
-These little wonders can transform all your holiday decorating!

 Of course, if your mantel has a wide enough ledge, you can set garland on top with ease.
 If you want to hang it in swags, decide how many swags you want, usually 3 or 5, depending on the width of your mantel.
-Attach clear, removable hooks on the top edge of the ledge in the places you want the peak of your garland.
-Start with the center one, then measure so the remaining ones are evenly spaced.
+Attach clear command hooks on the top edge of the ledge in the places you want the peak of your garland.
+Start with the center one, then measure so the remaining adhesive hooks are evenly spaced.
 Use fishing line to hang the garland on the hooks.
-Add festive ribbon at each hook to finish the look.
-String small battery-powered wire lights through the garland if you want to add subtle lighting to the garland.
+Add pretty ribbon at each hook to finish the look.
+String small battery-operated fairy lights through the garland for subtle lighting.

 How to Hang a Wreath on a Front Door

 Wood Doors: Hang a wreath using a wreath hanger that hangs over the top of the door.
-Or loop a 3-inch wide ribbon through your wreath, then secure it to the top of your door with flat thumbtacks.
-This works great on mirrors inside your home too, just tack down the ribbon ends on the back side of the mirror frame.
+Adjustable wreath hangers are the best.
+They offer versatility to hang the top of the wreath at different heights.
+There are also double hangers with a hook on both sides of the door.
+Or loop a 3-inch wide ribbon through the center of your wreath, then secure it to the top of your door with flat thumbtacks.
+This works great on mirrors inside your home too, just tack down the ribbon ends on the backside of the mirror frame.

 How to Hang a Wreath on a Wall

-Take the same approach that you would when hanging a piece of artwork.
+Take the same approach you would when hanging a piece of artwork.
 A nail or picture-hanging hook might be all you need.
-Sometimes it works out nicely when you can take down your non-seasonal artwork and replace it with your holiday art on the same hook.
-If you want to avoid adding a hole to your wall, use a clear removable plastic hook.
+Avoid adding a bunch of extra nail holes in the wall and replace non-seasonal artwork with holiday art.
+Skip nail holes altogether and use a clear removable plastic hook.